diarmidmackenzie/sdt-condensed/BPNT.md

 Based on these criteria, and the evidence gathered, SDT holds that there are only 3 Basic Psychological Needs: autonomy, competence and relatedness.

 **Meaning**: *Either* the degree to which people, when reflecting on their lives, feel that they have been living in a fulfilling and satisfying way, *or* a person's central and significant agenda or purpose that they are trying to accomplish in their life.
-On either definition, SDT understands meaning as an *outcome* that derives from a person meeting their basic psychological needs (and therefore not a basic need in itself).
+By either definition, SDT understands meaning as an *outcome* that derives from a person meeting their basic psychological needs (and therefore not a basic need in itself).

 **Self-esteem**: The extent to which a person holds themselves in high esteem or regard.
-SDT understand this to be a deficit need, which only becomes salient when basic psychological needs are thwarted, or are under threat.
+SDT understands this to be a deficit need, which only becomes salient when basic psychological needs are thwarted, or are under threat.

 **BPNT Proposition V**: Deficit needs are highly relevant under conditions of threat or distress, but outside of these conditions, satisfying them does not contribute to wellness or flourishing.